mggg/VoteKit/docs/some_plotting_options.md

 # Graphs!

 There are two kinds of graphs (networks) that `votekit` generates, a pairwise comparison graph, and a ballot graph.
 The former has vertices=candidates, and an edge going from A to B if A is preferred to B more often in the given preference profile.
-The edge is given weight equal to the number of times A is preferred to B minus the number of times B is preferred to A. We'll discuss ballot graphs in a later tutorial.
+The edge is given weight equal to the number of times A is preferred to B minus the number of times B is preferred to A. You can learn about ballot graphs in the [BallotGraph](ballot_graph_tutorial.md) section.

 # `PairwiseComparisonGraph`